-Moto X promo video leak shows off voice commands, 'active update' notifications, and moreAlex Wagner - Deputy Managing Editor, News Desk
+Moto X promo video leak shows off voice commands, 'active update' notifications, and moreAlex Wagner - Editorial Director of News and Content

 The Moto X is steadily becoming one of the leakier handsets we've seen recently, and today the flow of information continues thanks to a few more pieces of intel.
 First up, a promotional video from Canadian carrier Rogers has been posted by Ausdroid that offers a clear look at the unit itself and highlights a few of its features.